-Deals with all the finances of the community council in line with the financial guidelines.
+Secretary Manages correspondence on behalf of the community council.
+In financial guidelines.
 Is an authorised signatory on the community council bank account(s).
 Has secure procedures in place for the administration of all monies and keeps accurate financial records as set out in the financial guidelines.
 Submits regular financial reports to the community council.
 Applies for the Annual Grant available from the Local Authority.
 Prepares annual accounts for independent examination in line with the financial guidelines and leads on funding applications.